 Evidence Action aims to be a world leader in scaling evidence-based and cost-effective programs to reduce the burden of poverty for hundreds of millions of people in the poorest places.
 Our two flagship at-scale programs, Deworm the World and Dispensers for Safe Water, reached over 200 million people this year.
-Three of our programs - Deworm the World, No Lean Season, and Dispensers for Safe Water - have been named “Top” or “Standout” charities by GiveWell in 2017, with Deworm the World being named a Top Charity for the fifth year in a row.
+Three of our programs - Deworm the World, No Lean Season, and Dispensers for Safe Water - have been named “Top” or “Standout” charities by GiveWell in 2018, with Deworm the World being named a Top Charity for the sixth year in a row.

 In addition to running these scaled programs, Evidence Action also leverages its unique Beta incubator to explore what interventions with initial evidence of impact might be suitable for massive scale up to become our next flagship programs.
 Similar to beta testing for software, we pressure-test interventions to ensure that they deliver cost-effective impact at scale without unintended consequences.
 To effectively scale interventions that pass our pressure-testing, Beta seeks to understand the mechanisms at work behind compelling results, runs fit-for-purpose experiments to find appropriate models for scaling, and builds service delivery and financing models suitable for the contexts where there is demand.
 Beta is incubating a diverse array of interventions, from a variety of sectors and at various stages of the incubation process, including two initiatives in the later stages of incubation: No Lean Season (a seasonal migration program that was named a GiveWell Top Charity in 2017) and Winning Start (a youth volunteer-led education program leveraging the evidence-based “teaching at the right level” methodology).